God’s warriors: America’s Christian Right

 I must say, as I travel, you don’t see individual families trying to migrate to Iran, or to Russia, or to Venezuela.
 Those countries offer abuse, not the opportunities that free nations can afford peoples.

-Trump was blunter with his “shit-hole countries” but I’ve heard nicer chaps than Mike Pompeo voice the same demented logic.
+Trump was blunter with his “shit-hole countries” but I’ve heard nicer chaps than Mike Pompeo voice the same childish logic.
 I liken it to the local bully – his thefts, extortions and power to ostracise resistance making his house the richest in the ‘hood – insisting he’s Virtue Incarnate, the sweetest guy in town.
 His proof?
 Everybody wants to hang out at his place, where, once in a while – provided they suck it up on all the other stuff – they get to sink a few beers with The Man and play the latest video games; way beyond the reach of their own threadbare pockets.

 And by just simply recognizing Jerusalem – candidly recognizing Jerusalem – as the capital of Israel and acknowledging that the Golan Heights are part of Israel, we’ve helped secure our ally, the Jewish state, as central to the region’s future.